How to Apply for a Permit

 Bloomfield Hills MI, 48303-0489

 .
-Please note that large rolled commercial plans and plans larger than 24’’ x 36’’ must be submitted to the Police Department entrance located on the south side of Township Hall.
+Applications can also be submitted in person to the Building Division located in the lower level of Township Hall.
 Currently applications are taking about two weeks to be entered.
 View permit information here

 .
 Plan review is taking approximately 14 business days.
 The drop box is emptied daily Monday-Thursday.

 Note: Application fees are due at the time of submittal for all permit applications.
 Any application without payment will be considered incomplete and could delay the processing time.

 Payments can be made via check payable to Bloomfield Township, a money order, or online by credit card.

 Online Credit Card Payment: Contact the Building Division at 248-433-7715 to obtain a receipt number to make the payment online.
 To pay by credit card, fill in the Payment Form

 completely and enter the receipt number obtained from the Building Division.